JustinSDK/dotSCAD/docs/lib-polysections.md

 You can also view it as a better polyline3d module if you want.
 If you have only the points of a path, using `polyline3d` or `hull_polyline3d` is a simple solution.
 If you know the cross-sections along a path, you can use `polysections` to do more.

-When using this module, you should use points to represent each cross-section.
-The points of your 2D shape should have count-clockwise indexes.
+When using this module, you should use points to represent each cross section.
+The points of your cross section should have count-clockwise indexes.
 For example:

 ![polysections](images/lib-polysections-10.JPG)